ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-07-10-HomeLab1-Isolate.md

 ### Box 5 : Rogue :

-Box 5 is a standard Windows 10 workstation with an intentionally minimal attack surface no web app, no exotic service.
-What makes it exploitable is that SMB is enabled (the default on virtually every Windows box) and a local account belongs to the Administrators group.
-The credentials for that account are the ones leaked from the NFS share on Box 4.
+Box 5 is a standard Windows 10/11 workstation designed to resemble a typical enterprise endpoint.
+It exposes no web application and no unnecessary services, keeping the initial attack surface intentionally minimal.
+Access comes through a dedicated backup account, svc_backup, whose credentials are leaked from the NFS share on Box 4.
+The account is allowed to authenticate remotely through WinRM, providing a limited command-line foothold without administrative privileges.

-SMB is the protocol behind Windows file sharing, printer sharing, and remote administration.
-Using those credentials, NetExec (nxc) authenticates over SMB and remotely flips a registry key to enable RDP  no prior graphical access needed.
-From there, we connect over RDP as the local admin and land on the desktop.
+The escalation path relies on a misconfigured backup service.
+The service runs with elevated privileges but uses an improperly quoted binary path, creating an unquoted service path vulnerability.
+Because svc_backup has permission to restart the service, an attacker can exploit Windows' path resolution behavior by placing a malicious executable in the expected search path.
+When the service is restarted, Windows executes the attacker-controlled binary with the service's privileges, resulting in an Administrator shell.

-Escalation to SYSTEM comes via RoguePlanet, a public exploit targeting a race condition in Windows Defender.
-The technique mounts a crafted ISO and abuses the timing window between when Defender writes a file and when it finishes scanning it  hijacking execution in that gap and inheriting Defender's SYSTEM-level privileges.
-No kernel exploit, no UAC bypass, no extra tooling  just the race.
+With administrative access obtained, Remote Desktop is enabled and a graphical session is established as the local Administrator account.
+From this session, RoguePlanet is executed, a public exploit targeting a race condition in Windows Defender.
+The technique abuses the timing window between file creation and Defender's processing of the file, allowing execution to inherit Defender's SYSTEM-level privileges.
+No kernel exploit, no UAC bypass, no additional software just a vulnerable service configuration followed by the Defender race condition.

 ### Box 6 : DC01 :